mariam-khediri/mariam-khediri/README.md

 </p>

 <p align="center">
-  📊 Turning complex data into real-world insights & smarter decisions 📚 Sharing knowledge on GitHub to help others master data analysis tools 🔍 Driven by a deep curiosity for data and its hidden patterns, I’m passionate about crafting smart solutions through the artful blend of analysis, algorithms, and real-world impact.
+  📊 Turning complex data into real-world insights & smarter decisions<br>
+  📚 Sharing knowledge on GitHub to help others master data analysis tools<br>
+  🔍 Driven by a deep curiosity for data and its hidden patterns, I’m passionate about crafting smart solutions through the artful blend of analysis, algorithms, and real-world impact.
 </p>